francisfeng/francisfeng/README.md

 My Blog (Chinese): https://francis.xyz

-My Apps (the website is Chinese only, but the apps support English.): [Shiny Stone](https://shinystone.net/)
+My Apps (the website is currently Simplified Chinese only, but the apps support English.): [Shiny Stone](https://shinystone.net/)